Your Current Clients are Golden

 Increase the Value of Your Current Clients

-Rather than work with someone a single time, imagine working with that same client over a lifetime.
+Rather than work with someone a single time, imagine working with the same client over a lifetime.
 Repeat clients cost 6-7 times less than new clients.
 Plus, they refer others to you which makes them even more valuable.

 I outlined five distinct ways for Stacey to increase the value of her current bookkeeping clients.
 Here’s the strategy she followed: